SomeAnticsDev/someantics.dev/src/streams/2022-05-17-right-tool-for-the-job.md

 ---
-title: Picking the Right Tool for the Job on the Jamstack with whitep4nth3r
+title: Pick the Right Tool for the Job on the Jamstack with whitep4nth3r
 thumbnailTitle: Picking the Right Tool for the Job on the Jamstack
 hosts:
   - Ben Myers